One of my goals for the new year is to share more family recipes, starting with this Moroccan Lentil Salad made with O-Live & Co. Organic olive oil.

 It takes a few familiar spices, veggies and meat and creates something seriously spectacular with very few (if any) processed ingredients.
 This Moroccan lentil salad is no different.

 With ingredients like tomatoes, garlic, onions and lentils, it’s nearly impossible to go wrong.
-And this dish gets bonus points as not only is it top 8 free (free of the top 8 most common allergens), it’s also vegan and vegetarian.
-Making it a dish that everyone can enjoy.
+And this dish gets bonus points as not only is it free of the top 8 most common allergens, it’s also vegan and vegetarian.
+Making it a dish that is super friendly for those with dietary preferences and so delicious everyone can enjoy.

 - Moroccan Tomato Salad